rffrasca/PDFKeeper/README.md

 Download the latest version from [here](https://github.com/rffrasca/PDFKeeper/releases/latest).

 ### Client Requirements
-* Windows (32 or 64 bit) with .NET Framework 4.6.1 or higher.
-* Any additional requirements will be referenced in the Help file (available in all binary releases).
+* Listed in the release notes for each available release.

 ### Compatible Database Management Systems
 * Listed in the release notes for each available release.

-Setup instructions are available in the Help file (available in all binary releases).

-At this time, PDFKeeper has been designed for use with the Oracle Database and only the free, Oracle Database Express Edition (XE) has been tested.
-Future releases may include support for additional relational database management systems based on user request and the feasibility of implementation.
+At this time, PDFKeeper has been designed for use with the Oracle Database and only the free, Oracle Database 11g Express Edition (XE) has been tested.
+Future releases will include support for additional relational database management systems based on user request and the feasibility of implementation.
 For a database to be considered, please open an new issue, unless one was already opened.
 If your database has already been requested, please update the existing issue.

 ## Building from Source
 Build Instructions for version 4.0.x are available [here](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Build-Instructions.md).